 Pregnancy and miscarriage fears are a serious burden.
 Somewhere around 15% to 20% of women will lose their babies to miscarriage.
 Often times without the other members of their church congregations knowing the pain and suffering that they are going through.

 When do women usually announce that they are pregnant?
 Usually, it is around 10 to 12 weeks, when the threat of miscarriage decreases.
 This is the timing that seems to be the most popular in our culture.

 At ten weeks, there is no doubt that this is a tiny human with fingers and toes.
 Its little nails are even starting to develop.
-At yet even at this point, we might wait to announce!
+At yet even at this point, our miscarriage fears might keep us waiting to announce!

 - If you believe that life begins at conception, then proclaim it!
 The willful blindness to the scientific evidence of life prevalent in the world, should not silence Christians from proclaiming life loudly.
 By announcing early, we are blessed with more opportunities to proclaim that this is a baby not a mass of cells.

 - Share the joy!
 Life is wonderful and precious.
 In this dark world, we need to proclaim the joy of new life and the wonder of God’s miraculous gift.
 Are we to take a light and hide it under a bushel?
 No. So, why then do we hide a blessing from God because we are afraid that the blessing might be taken away from us?

 - Share the news so that others can pray for you.
 The anxiety and worry of those first few weeks are real.
 For some, it is every week through birth that the anxiety and worry about miscarriage is ever-present.
 Why deny yourself the blessing of prayers?